Ski Bariloche Argentina…

 CURRENCY & BANKING

 The monetary unit in Argentina is the peso (AR$).
 Many businesses will accept US dollars but always have pesos on hand as well.
+For ATMs you should look for a "BANELCO" and "LINK" sign.
+They are all over the country, but you can only withdraw local currency (Argentinan Pesos).
 ATMs charge a 10-12% user fee but for some USA banks, fees may be reimbursed to your checking account.

 It is becoming customary to leave a 15-20% tip at restaurants, guides and ski instructors.
 Porters and maids should be tipped whatever the exchange rate for several US dollars is for that day.
 You do not need to tip taxi drivers.